Travel & tropical medicine

 No, we can see everyone in your family at once, so you only need to make one appointment.
 When scheduling your visit, just let us know the number of people who will be accompanying you.

 If you’re feeling sick after you come back from traveling, your primary care doctor or urgent care will likely direct you to one of our travel medicine specialists.
 Oftentimes, conditions present in foreign countries may not be common here.
 Seeing a travel medicine specialist is the best way to ensure a proper diagnosis and treatment plan.

 No, you do not need a referral to see a travel medicine specialist.
-Call any of our five travel and tropical medicine clinics today to set up an appointment directly.

 You can help stay healthy while traveling by:

 - Washing your hands thoroughly several times a day, especially before eating, after handling animals or after using the restroom.

 - Wearing appropriate clothing for the locations you’re traveling to.

 - Taking time to acclimate to high-altitude destinations.